fawni/sayonara/README.md

 # leave groups

-leave all discord group dms or only ones you were added to by a specific user. forked from [leavemealone](https://github.com/diamondburned/leavemealone) to work with groups instead.
+leave all discord group dms or only ones you were added to by a specific user. forked from [leavemealone](https://github.com/diamondburned/leavemealone).

 ## usage